caituo27/caituo27.github.io/_posts/2024/01/2024-01-26-angular-cdk-overlay-tutorial-adding-animations.md

 If you’ve used Angular animations in the past, you’d probably expect to use a simple `:enter` and `:leave` animation.
 This type of animation in Angular allows us to animate items that are physically entering into and out of the DOM.
 This is something that CSS currently does not support.

 So, let’s try this and see what happens.
-Within our player-details component

 ### Creating an :enter/:leave Animation in the Component Animations Metadata